asag89/asag89/README.md

 ### Hi there 👋

-Hi there, I'm Abdullah.
-I really enjoy learnin language and frameworks.
-I'm mostly interested in web development.
-I reinforce my software skills by doing research and application to improve myself
+Hello, I'm Abdullah.
+I am interested in web development.
+I really enjoy learning about web technologies like React.
+I reinforce my software skills by doing research and application to improve myself.

+Reach out to me [linkedin.com/in/abdullahsag](https://www.linkedin.com/in/abdullah-sag)